robguevarra/gh-website/ProjectDocs/Build_Notes/completed/data-unification_phase3-2_migration-implementation.md

       updated_at = now();
     ```
 - This step is also idempotent and can be safely re-run.
+- [x] Log upserted, skipped, and error emails; return detailed change logs and error samples in response
+// **Troubleshooting Note (YYYY-MM-DD):** Investigated sync issues where new transactions were skipped.
+// Root cause identified: The batch insert for NEW profiles in this endpoint was failing silently
+// due to the use of an invalid `{ skipDuplicates: true }` option in the `.insert()` call (not supported by Supabase JS client for standard tables).
+// This prevented `unified_profiles` from being created for users newly added by the `/sync` endpoint.
+// **Resolution:** Removed the invalid `skipDuplicates` option.
+The logic correctly identifies new profiles, and the primary key constraint prevents duplicates.
+// **Follow-up Issue (YYYY-MM-DD):** The batch insert still failed with a `duplicate key value violates unique constraint "unified_profiles_pkey"` error.
+// This indicated the logic classifying profiles as "new" (because they weren't in the initially fetched `existingMap`) was flawed, as the profile ID actually *did* exist in the database.
+// **Resolution 2:** Changed the batch insert (`.insert()`) to a batch upsert (`.upsert(..., { onConflict: 'id' })`).
+This allows the database to handle the conflict gracefully by updating the existing record instead of throwing an error, ensuring profiles for new Auth users are created or updated reliably.
+// This fix allows `/update-profiles` to successfully insert/update new records, enabling subsequent steps (`/update-transactions`) to find the necessary `user_id`.

 ### 3. Transactions Migration (normalization, upsert, trigger for enrollments)
 - All payment records from Xendit are migrated to the `transactions` table: